-All this combines to make the Garden Route a paradise for tourists visiting this region.
+All this combines to make the Garden Route a paradise for tourists visiting South Africa.

 Our tour takes you through some of the most beautiful scenery South Africa has to offer, beginning with a drive through wine country, then on to the Little Karoo and reaching the Indian Ocean, where the Garden Route really begins.

 Hermanus Option during Whale Season

 During the Whale season ( July to November) we usually make a detour and include an extra day travelling to Hermanus.
 Here you may view the Southern Right Whales that come in close to the shore.
 This picturesque little town, is regarded as the best land-based whale watching spot in the world.

 You may also be lucky enough to spot some seals and dolphins if you take a boat ride into the expansive Walker Bay, on which Hermanus is situated.